advcha/persuratan/README.md

-This is one of my project for monitoring mail in and mail out for a local government magistrate.
+This is one of my project for monitoring mail in and mail out for a local government judiciary.